Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Results and discussion

 where $\Delta T_{S}=G_{\rm t}(\textbf{r}_{\rm i},\textbf{r}_{\rm i})Q_{\rm i}$ is the temperature increase of the ith nanoparticle due to its own heat generation, $\Delta T^{\rm ext}=\sum_{\rm j\neq i}G_{\rm t}(\textbf{r}_{\rm i},\textbf{r}_{\rm j})Q_{\rm j}$ is the temperature increase of the ith nanoparticle due to the heat generated by the rest other $N_{\rm t}-1$ nanoparticles.

-The thermal accumulation effect is corresponding to the second term at the right hand in Eq.~(\ref{T_C}).
-When the thermal accumulation effect is negligible, the second term at the right hand in Eq.~(\ref{T_C}) is negligible.
-Each nanoparticle in the nanoparticle ensemble can be treated as an isolated hot spot.
+The thermal accumulation effect is corresponding to the second term on the right hand of Eq.~(\ref{T_C}).
+When the thermal accumulation effect is negligible, the second term on the right hand in Eq.~(\ref{T_C}) is negligible.
+Each nanoparticle in the nanoparticle ensemble can be treated as an isolated hotspot.

-To quantitatively analyze the optical coupling and thermal accumulation effect, a parameter $\varphi$ is define as follow:
+To quantitatively analyze the multiple scattering and the thermal accumulation effect, a parameter $\varphi$ is defined as follows:

-where $\Delta T_{\rm \nu=0~or~S}$ are corresponding to the temperature increase without optical coupling effect and the temperature increase due to only its own heat generation, respectively.
-We show the dependence of the $\varphi$ for both optical coupling effect and thermal accumulation effect on two parameters 1) the dimensionless lattice spacing $L/a$ and 2) the dimensionless $X$ in Fig.~\ref{relation}.
-We considered $14\times 14$ square-lattice nanoparticle ensembles with particle radius $a=5$ nm.
-The blue-dash line corresponding to the dimensionless parameter defined in Ref.\cite{Baffou2020LSA} $\zeta=L/(3a\sqrt{N})=1$ is added for reference. $\zeta >> 1$ is for the negligible thermal accumulation effect. $\zeta << 1$ is for the strong thermal accumulation effect.
+where $\Delta T_{\rm \nu=0~or~S}$ are corresponding to the temperature increase without the multiple scattering effect and the temperature increase due to only its own heat generation, respectively.
+We show the dependence of $\varphi$ for both multiple scattering effect and thermal accumulation effect on two parameters 1) the dimensionless lattice spacing $L/a$ and 2) the dimensionless $X$ in Fig.~\ref{relation}.
+We considered $14\times 14$ square-lattice nanoparticle ensembles.
+The blue-dash line corresponding to the dimensionless parameter defined in Ref.\cite{Baffou2020LSA} $\zeta=L/(3aN)=1$ is added for reference. $\zeta >> 1$ is for the negligible thermal accumulation effect. $\zeta << 1$ is for the strong thermal accumulation effect.